 This project will replace OxCORT, the system used to administer tutorial reports and payments in respect of undergraduate tutorial teaching provided by, or on behalf of, colleges.
 The project was initiated at the request of both the ICT Steering Committee and Steering Committee of Conference in Hilary term 2017.

-The new Tutorial Management System (TMS) will serve both colleges and departments, providing a common system for academic staff and undergraduate students, and greater visibility of teaching provided to undergraduate students across the University.
+The new Teaching Management System (TMS) will serve both colleges and departments, providing a common system for academic staff and undergraduate students, and greater visibility of teaching provided to undergraduate students across the University.
 Key features of the new system will include:

 - Managing college and department teaching across multiple teaching types (e.g. classes, revision and practicals)